OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-utilities.md

 In solidity, it's frequently helpful to know whether or not a contract supports an interface you'd like to use.
 ERC165 is a standard that helps do runtime interface detection.
 OpenZeppelin provides some helpers, both for implementing ERC165 in your contracts and querying other contracts:

 - [IERC615](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/introspection/IERC165.sol) — this is the ERC165 interface that defines `supportsInterface(...)`.
 When implement ERC615, you'll inherit this contract.
-- [SupportsInterfaceWithLookup](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/introspection/SupportsInterfaceWithLookup.sol) — inherit this function if you'd like to support interface detection using a simple lookup table in contract storage.
+- [ERC165](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/introspection/SupportsInterfaceWithLookup.sol) — inherit this function if you'd like to support interface detection using a lookup table in contract storage.
 You can register interfaces using `_registerInterface(bytes4)`.
 Check out example usage as part of ERC721.
 - [ERC165Checker](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/introspection/ERC165Checker.sol) — ERC165 simplifies the process of checking whether or not a contract supports an interface you care about.
   - include with `using ERC165Checker for address;`
   - `myAddress.supportsInterface(bytes4)`